Mishaux/jFormics/README.md

 * minDelay - Minimum delay before first bug will be created on startup. (default: 500)
 * maxDelay - Maximum delay before last bug will be created on startup. (default: 10000)
-* minBugs - Minumum starting bug count. (default: 1)
+* minBugs - Minimum starting bug count. (default: 1)
 * maxBugs - Maximum bug count. (default: 20)
 * entrance - Defines how new bugs will appear, can be 'fly in', 'walk in', or 'pop in'. (default: 'fly_in')
 * minSpeed - Minimum walking speed of a bug, in no particular units. (default: 1)